Libera (association)

 Lìbera.
 Associazioni, nomi e numeri contro le mafie (lit.
-'Free.
-Associations, names and numbers against mafias') is an Italian association that promotes outreach activities and various types of protest action against the Mafia phenomenon, Italian organized crime, and organized crime in general.

-From a legal point of view Libera is a non governmental association for social promotion (in Italian: Associazione di promozione sociale), recognized by the Italian Interior ministry.
-Since its foundation Libera has been soliciting and coordinating social activities against organized crime while encouraging the creation and the development of local communities that could be a valid alternative in the areas where the Mafia is strong.
+'Free: Associations, Names, and Numbers Against Mafias') is an Italian association that promotes outreach and protest against the Mafia, Italian organized crime, and organized crime in general.
+Libera is a non governmental association for social promotion (in Italian: Associazione di promozione sociale), recognized by the Italian Ministry of the Interior.
+Since its foundation, Libera has coordinated social activities against organized crime while encouraging the creation and the development of alternative local communities in areas where the Mafia is strong.

-The association do also coordinate the group of associations and companies that joined Libera becoming member of Libera's partnership.
+Libera coordinates between associations and companies that join its coalition.
 In 2011, 1,500 associations, foundations or corporations were members of the group.

-With Associazione Ricreativa e Culturale Italiana, Italian General Confederation of Labour, Rete degli Studenti Medi and Unione degli Universitari organizes the "Campi della Legalità" summer camps in different Italian regions where volunteers can work on lands that were properties of Mafia families, which now are controlled by the state and administrated by these associations.
+With Associazione Ricreativa e Culturale Italiana, the Italian General Confederation of Labour, Rete degli Studenti Medi, and Unione degli Universitari organizes the "Campi della Legalità" summer camps in different Italian regions where volunteers work on lands that were properties of Mafia families, which now are controlled by the state and administrated by these associations.
 Volunteers can visit places linked with the fight against the Mafia and learn about history of the anti-Mafia movement with the help of people directly involved.